karimsaik/project1/README.md

 This is a dummy project

 ## Scope of this project
-Stupid project for demo purpose only
+Stupid project for demo purpose

 ## How to use
 bla bla bla